earthlab/earthpy/CONTRIBUTING.rst

-Bumpversion updates the version number throughout the package, and generate a git commit along with an associated git tag for the new version.
+Bumpversion updates the version number throughout the package, and generates a git commit along with an associated git tag for the new version.
 For more on bumpversion, see: https://github.com/peritus/bumpversion